ML-Course-2025/session6/material/activity1.md

 Reflect on the steps performed in this lab and discuss the following questions with your group.
 You can use the Part 1 Summary document and Large Language Models (LLMs) to help explore concepts further, but try to formulate your own understanding first.

-1. What are the key differences between the MNIST and CIFAR-10 datasets used in this lab (consider image size, color channels, and content complexity)?
+1. What are the key differences between the MNIST and CIFAR-10 datasets used in this lab (consider image size, [color channels](https://en.wikipedia.org/wiki/Channel_(digital_image)), and content complexity)?
 2. Why was **normalization** (dividing pixel values by 255.0) applied to both datasets in Step 4?
 What issue might arise if we didn't normalize?
 (Refer to **Summary Sec 3.2**)
 3. Explain the purpose of the `layers.Flatten` layer used as the first layer in the `build_ann_model` function (Step 5).
 Why is it necessary for a standard ANN processing image data?
 (Refer to **Summary Sec VI**)
 4. The hidden layer in the ANN used `activation='relu'`.
 What does the ReLU activation function do, and why is it commonly used in hidden layers?
 (Refer to **Summary Sec 2.5**)